-Assignments are hands-on productions that show the instructor that the student understands concepts presented in class and in the readings and can competently use specified software to apply specific concepts.
+Assignments are hands-on productions that show the instructor that the student understands concepts presented in class and in the readings and can competently use specified software to apply specific concepts..

-It is anticipated that students will spend at least 4 hours per week perfecting their skills and completing their assignments and homework.
+It is anticipated that students will spend at least 4 hours per week perfecting their skills and completing their assignments.
 Some assignments are required for grading.
 They must be submitted on the assignment due date, and cannot be handed in late.
 Acceptance of late assignments is solely at the discretion of the instructor.

 Some assignments are instructional and need not be submitted.
-These lab assignments will help students prepare for graded assignments, quizzes, and exams.
+However lab assignments that are correct and complete and submitted on-time will help students prepare for graded assignments, quizzes, and exams.